“Sensory language leaves us with no habit for lying. We are hostile aliens, immune from dying.” – The Spaceape

 Monáe’s video ‘Many Moons’ contains one of the key figures of the genre.
 It shows androids performing at an auction for wealthy clients, including white, vampiric plutocrats and a Black military-dictator type.
 The androids are all Black, and are indeed all Monáe herself.
 The android becomes the reversal, and yet also the equivalent, of the slave.
 The slave was a human treated as a non-person and forced to work like a machine; the android is an inhuman treated as a non-person but forced to work like a human.

-Otilith is in the genre of documentary fiction or essay film, descended from the work of Chris Marker, Harun Farocki and the Black Audio Film Collective.
-The conceit organizing Otilith is a character who is a descendent of present-day Otilith co-founder Anjalika Sagar, who lives in orbit around our planet, and who is working through the archives of her own family.
+Otolith is in the genre of documentary fiction or essay film, descended from the work of Chris Marker and Harun Farocki.
+The conceit organizing Otolith is a character who is a descendent of present-day Otolith co-founder Anjalika Sagar, who lives in orbit around our planet, and who is working through the archives of her own family.
+In terms of the structural analysis of myth revived by Eduardo Viveiros de Castro, this is a termination myth about the end of both the human and the world.

 Sagar’s imaginary future descendant looks back, through her own ancestors, to the grand social projects of the twentieth century: Indian and Soviet state socialism, the international socialist women’s movement and (as in Anna Tsing) the Non-Aligned Movement.
 One of Sagar’s ancestors had actually met Valentina Tereshkova, the first woman in space.
 Tereshkova was a former mill worker and (as in Platonov’s Happy Moscow) parachutist, destined for a grand career in Soviet public life.